MetaMask/metamask-docs/wallet/concepts/sdk/index.md

 MetaMask SDK enables your dapp to provide a seamless user experience for MetaMask users, from multiple dapp platforms, without relying on third-party libraries.
+By integrating your dapp using the SDK, millions of MetaMask Mobile users can connect to their preferred MetaMask client.
 The SDK uses the [Ethereum provider](../apis.md#ethereum-provider-api), so existing dapps work out of the box with the SDK.